Sempiternal (album): Writing and recording

-Vocalist Oliver Sykes revealed in an interview with Kerrang! that Jordan Fish of Worship had been working closely with Bring Me the Horizon in the studio, helping write the album and contribute electronics.
+Vocalist Oli Sykes revealed in an interview with Kerrang! that Jordan Fish of Worship had been working closely with Bring Me the Horizon in the studio, helping write the album and contribute electronics.
 His role developed over the course of writing the album as he was initially there to be instructed by the band in what to do but he slowly started to have more say in the album's writing.
 As his role continued he eventually became "essential" to the framework of the album and that he became "one of the leaders in terms of composition".
 Sykes has said how both Fish, lead guitarist Lee Malia and himself would spend days writing in his own home.
 Throughout the development of the album he was never announced as an official member of the band but would tour with the band in support of Sempiternal.
-However in early 2013 Rock Sound magazine confirmed Fish had left Worship and joined Bring Me the Horizon to become a six piece band.
+However, in early 2013 Rock Sound magazine confirmed Fish had left Worship and joined Bring Me the Horizon to become a six piece band.
 By the middle of September it was announced that Terry Date, who is known for his work with bands like Deftones, Limp Bizkit and Pantera would be the album's producer.
 Sykes said he admires Date's production work shown on White Pony and Chocolate Starfish and the Hot Dog Flavored Water.
 Sykes believes that some of the work Date has done on the band's production makes Bring Me the Horizon sound like a completely different band.

 Although the band had previously worked with other artists (like Canadian synthpop artist Lights) the band decided against introducing guest, except for members of post-rock band Immanu El who did backing vocals across the album.
 On 3 November 2012, the band invited fans and the Drop Dead Clothing team to enter Angelic Studios to record the gang vocals for Sempiternal.
 Jordan Fish acted as a conductor for the crowd.
+Guitarist Jona Weinhofen left the band before the release of Sempiternal in 2013, but contributed guitar parts that were included on the album.